Background pattern

 Dosage

-The volume and rate at which Biphozyl is administered depend on the concentration of phosphate and other electrolytes in the blood, acid-base balance, fluid balance, and the patient's general clinical condition.
-The volume of the substitution solution and/or dialysis fluid to be administered also depends on the intensity (dose) of the desired treatment.
-The administration schedule (dose, perfusion rate, and accumulated volume) of Biphozyl should only be determined by an experienced intensive care physician and renal replacement therapy (RRT) specialist.
+The volume and rate at which Biphozyl is administered depend on the concentration of phosphate and other electrolytes in the blood, acid-base balance, fluid balance, and the patient's overall clinical condition.
+The volume of the substitution solution and/or dialysis fluid to be administered will also depend on the intensity (dose) of the desired treatment.
+The administration schedule (dose, perfusion rate, and cumulative volume) of Biphozyl should only be determined by a physician with experience in intensive medicine and CRRT (continuous renal replacement therapy).

 hemodiafiltration is:

-The flow rate interval when used as a dialysis fluid in continuous hemodialysis and continuous hemodiafiltration is:
+The flow rate range when used as dialysis fluid in continuous hemodialysis and continuous hemodiafiltration is:

-The total combined flow rate usually used for RRT (dialysis fluid and substitution solutions) in adults is approximately 2000 ml/h to 2500 ml/h, corresponding to an approximate daily fluid volume of 48 to 60 L.
+The total combined flow rate commonly used for CRRT (dialysis fluid and substitution solutions) in adults is approximately 2000 ml/h to 2500 ml/h, which corresponds to a daily fluid volume of approximately 48 to 60 L.

 Pediatric population

-In the case of children, from neonates to adolescents up to 18 years, the flow rate interval when used as a substitution solution in hemofiltration and hemodiafiltration and as a dialysis solution (dialysis fluid) in continuous hemodialysis and continuous hemodiafiltration is between 1000 and 4000 ml/h/1.73 m2.
+In the case of children, from neonates to adolescents up to 18 years, the flow rate range when used as a substitution solution in hemofiltration and hemodiafiltration and as dialysis solution (dialysis fluid) in continuous hemodialysis and continuous hemodiafiltration is between 1000 and 4000 ml/h/1.73 m2.

-In adolescents (12 to 18 years), when the pediatric dose exceeds the adult maximum dose, the recommended adult dose should be used.
+In adolescents (from 12 to 18 years), when the calculated pediatric dose exceeds the maximum dose for adults, the recommended dose for adults should be used.

 Adults over 65 years: The evidence from studies and clinical experience suggests that use in the elderly population is not associated with differences in safety or efficacy.